A gift as precise as the work.

 Why is the orange insert in the handle of the Miter Square loose and rattles?

 The rattling in the miter square is normal and is present with all of the units.
 It does not affect the functionality of the tool and was part of the design of all our miter squares.
 The looseness allows us to take the tool apart, if need be, should we need to re-square/fix the tool.
+It also permits a secure grip when squaring stock.
+As John Economaki often commented, "the colored insert was a fun way to entertain the user - layout tools are just like rattles to woodworkers.
+They bring joy."

 Of all the different wood joints you will make, one of the most difficult is one of the simplest – the miter joint.